sandhyaparna/Data-Science/README.md

 * Avoid TRAINING SERVING SKEW - Data that is used in batch process should be same as the data stream - Use same code that was used to process historical data during training and reuse it during predictions.
 * Performance metric during Training - Scaling to a lot of data
 * Performance metric during Prediction - Speed of response
+* Magic of ML comes with quantity and not complexity
+* simplify user input in APIs

 https://topepo.github.io/caret/available-models.html <br/>